section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 When a user clicks to continue with Google during sign up, the `signupWithGoogle` function is called.
 This function sends a post request to the backend with a specified redirect URI.

 This URI must be one of the allowed redirect URIs in the Djoser settings.
-Additionally,  the allowed URIs must be the same as those added in your Google cloud console.
+Additionally,  the allowed URIs must be the same as those added in your google cloud console.

 The user gets directed to the authorization page, and the specified redirect URI with the state and code included in the url.